 Tears are a mixture of water, fatty oils, mucus and proteins designed to keep the surface of the eyes smooth, clear and protected against infection.
 The oil helps to create a film over the water and proteins to prevent their evaporation.
 When the oil layer formed by the tears is too thin or patchy, the water in the mixture is quickly evaporated, leading to dryness and lack of lubrication.

 In some cases, the quality of the tears is fine but the tear ducts do not produce adequate amounts of tears, or the tears cannot be released effectively.

 Dry eyes need moisture!
 Staying hydrated is the first step towards relief – increase your intake of water, herbal teas and foods that are hydrating like cucumbers, soups and stews.
 Stay away from cigarettes, coffee and alcohol as these vices can dehydrate the body and reduce the quality of tears.

 If you are exposed to a dry climate, try running a humidifier to add moisture to the air or regularly use a facial steamer.
 Many humidifiers also act as essential oil diffusers, so take advantage of this feature and try some aromatherapy for dry eyes – menthol-containing essential oils such as peppermint and spearmint can boost tear production (more on this below!).

-> Click Here For Article on Hyaluronic Acid for Hydration
+Click Here for further reading - Hyaluronic Acid for Hydration

-> Holding a warm, damp cloth against the eyes for 10 minutes has been shown to reduce symptoms of dry eyes, increase the flow of tears, and improve their quality.
+Holding a warm, damp cloth against the eyes for 10 minutes has been shown to reduce symptoms of dry eyes, increase the flow of tears, and improve their quality.
 It almost seems too simple but it is one of the most effective treatments for dry eyes.